Last updated: 13th November 2014

 The recital included world premieres of new works by Stephen Goss, and Philip Cashian.

 Xuefei gave the China premiere of Steven Goss' "The Albeniz Concerto" on July 6th at the National Centre for Performing Arts in Beijing, with the China National Symphony Orchestra, conducted by Hu Yongyan.

-During late September and early October, Xuefei is touring in Australia.
-She will be playing a series of concerts with the Melbourne Symphony Orchestra, as well as a set of solo concerts.
-Venues include several in and around Melbourne, Sydney Opera House, and Tasmania.
-Full details on the schedule page.
+During late September and early October, Xuefei toured in Australia.
+She played a series of concerts with the Melbourne Symphony Orchestra, as well as a set of solo concerts.
+Venues included several in and around Melbourne, Sydney Opera House, and Tasmania.

 Enjoy this selection of videos on You Tube featuring music from Xuefei's latest recording, Sojourn :